-Asia stocks inch up after Wall Street's gains, oil prices slide
+Asia stocks edge down on Europe bank woes, lower oil

 "Expectations are now so low though that if by some miracle they did come to even a half-hearted agreement, that would probably send prices up sharply."

+In currencies, the dollar crawled up 0.2 percent to 100.585 yen JPY= but was still in reach of a one-month low of 100.085 seen the previous day.

-It had popped up to 100.990 yen on Tuesday when Clinton was seen to have emerged as the winner at the debate and removed an element of uncertainty.
-But the rise petered out with the market reminded that Clinton also favours a weaker dollar, and with the greenback also hurt by falling U.S. yields.
+It had popped up to 100.990 yen on Tuesday when Clinton was seen to have emerged as the winner of the debate.
+But the rise petered out with the market reminded that Clinton also favors a weaker dollar.

-The euro was steady at $1.1217 EUR= after losing about 0.4 percent overnight on concerns over Europe's banking sector.
+The euro was steady at $1.1207 EUR= after losing about 0.4 percent overnight on Europe's banking sector worries.

-Near-term market focus was on European Central Bank President Mario Draghi, who will face tough questions from German lawmakers later on Wednesday about the central bank's monetary policy.
+The near-term market focus was on comments European Central Bank President Mario Draghi and Federal Reserve Chair Janet Yellen.

-Federal Reserve Chair Janet Yellen will deliver semi-annual testimony before the U.S. House Financial Services Committee.
+Draghi will face tough questions from German lawmakers later on Wednesday about the central bank's monetary policy, while Yellen will deliver semi-annual testimony before the U.S. House Financial Services Committee.

-The Mexican peso, which jumped against the dollar following Clinton's perceived debate win, held to its gains.
+The Mexican peso, which jumped against the dollar following Clinton's perceived debate win, held onto its gains.

-The currency stood little changed at 19.38 pesos to the dollar MXN=, having rallied on Tuesday from a record low of 19.92 hit earlier on worries that a Trump win would threaten Mexico's exports to the United States.
+It was little changed at 19.39 pesos to the dollar MXN=, having rallied on Tuesday from a record low of 19.92 hit earlier on worries that a Trump win would threaten Mexico's exports to the United States.

 The 10-year U.S. Treasury note yield hovered near a three-week low of 1.546 percent US10YT=RR touched overnight amid speculation that Europe's banking woes could delay the Fed's next interest rate hike.